awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 ## Managing Hardware Acceleration<a name="windows_hardware_acceleration"></a>

-Starting with version 3\.1\.4, hardware acceleration is disabled by default when you're using the Amazon WorkSpaces Windows client application\.
+Starting with version 3\.1\.4, hardware acceleration is disabled by default when you're using the Amazon Workspaces Windows client application\.

 **Note**
 If you plan to upgrade to version 3\.1\.4, and if you've disabled hardware acceleration for version 3\.1\.3 or earlier by using the [procedure described later in this section](#hardware_acceleration_313), make sure that you re\-enable hardware acceleration in Windows by setting the **DisableHWAcceleration** registry key to **0**\.
 Then you can upgrade to version 3\.1\.4 or later of the WorkSpaces Windows client application\.